rasmus-storjohann/ReduxTypescript/README.md

 }
 ```

-Likewise I had to update `.gitignore` so that I could commit the snapshot files:
+Likewise I had to update `.gitignore` so that I could commit the snapshot files, so rather than ignoring all of `/lib`, I have:

 ```
 /lib/**/*js